ganastor/htpc-download-box/README.md

 Both are very standard and popular tools.

 For security and anonymity reasons, Deluge runs behind a VPN connection.
 All incoming/outgoing traffic from deluge is encrypted and goes out to an external VPN server.
-Other service stay on the local network.
-This is done through Docker networking stack (more to come on the next paragraphs).
+Other services stay on the local network.
+This is done through the Docker networking stack (more to come on the next paragraphs).

 ### Organize libraries and play videos with Plex

 [Plex](https://www.plex.tv/) Media Server organize all media as libraries.
-You can set up one for TV shows and another one for movies.
+You can set up one for TV shows and another one for movies or audio.
 It automatically grabs metadata for each new release (description, actors, images, release date).

 ![Plex Web UI](img/plex_macbook.jpg)